WordPress Performance 2024

 With the PageSpeed Insights Tool (PSI) from Google you can examine a website for speed and optimization possibilities.

 The tool tests the performance for both desktop and smartphones.
-Recommendations are also made to improve the user experience.
-PSI’s report provides an evaluation of the site’s performance.
-The stated score is determined by running Lighthouse to collect and analyze lab data through the site.
+There are also recommendations for improving the user experience.
+PSI’s report provides a rating that summarizes the site’s performance.
+The given score is obtained by running Lighthouse to collect and analyze laboratory data through the site.
 A (green) score of over 90 is very good.
-A score of 50 to 89 (orange) indicates that the website should be improved.
-A score below 50 (red) is considered bad.
+A score from 50 to 90 (orange) indicates that the website should be improved.
+A result below 50 (red) is considered bad.

 Speeding up a website is usually not an easy task.
-It’s usually hard to diagnose why a website is running slower than it should.
-The problems start with poorly written code to unoptimized and too large images and page elements, too many plugins, etc.
+It is often difficult to diagnose why a website is running slower than it should.
+The problems start with poorly written code up to not optimized and too large images and page elements, too many plugins etc.

-These problems should be diagnosed and fixed, otherwise Google will give the website in question a bad rating.
+It is important to diagnose and fix these issues, otherwise Google will rate the site in question poorly.
 Google prefers websites that load quickly.
-If the website is fast, it will rank better on Google compared to slow websites.
+If the website is fast, it will rank better on Google than slow websites.

 Google PageSpeed Insights